Battle of Queenston Heights: Legacy

 A 56-metre (185 foot) column, known as Brock's Monument was constructed atop Queenston Heights to commemorate the battle as well as Major General Isaac Brock.

 A 56-metre (185 foot) column atop Queenston Heights, known as Brock's Monument, commemorates the battle as well as the memory of the British general who died there.
 Brock and Lieutenant-Colonel John Macdonell, are interred at the monument's base.
 The monument was built between 1853 and 1856 and replaced an earlier monument that was destroyed in 1840.
 Brock is further commemorated by a bust at the Valiants Memorial in Ottawa.

 The misspelled battle honour "Queenstown" was awarded to the 41st Regiment of Foot and the 49th Regiment of Foot.
 Their successor units in the modern British Army are the Royal Welsh Regiment and The Rifles Regiments.
 In the Canadian Army, the Lincoln and Welland Regiment, the 56th Field Artillery Regiment, the Queen's York Rangers, and the Royal Hamilton Light Infantry perpetuate the history and heritage of the militia units that took part in the battle.
 These regiments also carry the Queenston battle honour.

 Many poems and songs have been written about the battle.
 The song "MacDonnell on the Heights", was composed by Stan Rogers and included in Rogers's 1984 posthumous album From Fresh Water.
 The song commemorates the role of John Macdonell in the battle.
 In 1959, as an answer to Johnny Horton's hit record, "The Battle of New Orleans", Toronto radio station CHUM recorded "The Battle of Queenston Heights", with disk jockey Mike Darow on lead vocals.
 Credited to "Mike Darrow and the CHUMS", the number became a regional hit in its own right, reaching #17 on CHUM's own chart.

 Brock University in St. Catharines, the city of Brockville, and several Ontario schools are named after Major General Brock, as are many municipal roads throughout Ontario.
 Ontario's Highway 405 that connects the Queenston-Lewiston International Bridge to the Queen Elizabeth Way was designated the General Brock Parkway in 2006.

+A re-enactment of part of the battle features in episode 1 of the eighteenth series of Murdoch Mysteries.